GameDev-fyi/sweden-gamedev-fyi/content/individuals/_index.md

 weight: 30
 ---

-Portfolios / Blogs / Websites of individual developers based in SOMETHING.
+Portfolios / Blogs / Websites of individual developers based in Sweden.